rage/programming-23/data/part-4/5-print-statement-formatting.md

 </sample-output>

-By default the print command always ends in a newline character, but you can change this as well.
+By default, the print command always ends in a newline character, but you can change this as well.
 The keyword argument `end` specifies what is put at the end of a line.
 Setting `end` to an empty string means that there is no newline character at the end of the printout:

 ```python
 print("Hi ", end="")